pelaezdj/NotVim/README.md

 It behaves like one would typically expect.
 Ctrl+S is save, Ctrl+C is copy, navigate with arrow keys, etc.

+Ctrl+L will allow one to type in "colon commands"

 WARNING: if you must run this in a TTY, open tmux first.

 Have fun!